What is a Registered Dietitian?

 I have a BS in Nutritional Sciences from Penn State University.
 I went on to complete my DI through the University of Maryland, with a focus on Information Technology.
-I passed the CDR exam, and have been a certified RD since November 2009.
+I have been a certified RD since November 2009.

 Is there a difference between a Dietitian and a Nutritionist?

 YES!
 As mentioned above, a Dietitian has additional schooling and must pass the CDR exam to be certified.

 Nutritionists may or may not have a degree (BS) in Nutrition/Food Science also.
 This may be an accredited course program (through ADA), or similar studies that will involve math, science, food service, psychology/sociology and/or statistics.
 However, certification for Nutritionists varies state by state (some do require Licensure and/or an exam), and they are not qualified in the same way as Dietitians.

 What sort of job(s) would an RD be suited for?

 Depending mostly on where you live, there are a wide variety of career opportunities for Dietitians!
 Traditionally, RDs have worked in Hospitals, Food Service (hospitals, schools, restaurants, etc), Community Nutrition/Public Health (for programs like WIC, or non-profit organizations – ex.
 Food and Friends), and/or in Private Practice.